amejiarosario/amejiarosario.github.io/source/_posts/2016-08-19-Node-Package-Manager-NPM-Tutorial.md

 npm install express@4.14.0 --save
 ```

-`npm install` is going to create a new folder called `node_modules`.
-This is where all the dependencies live.
+`npm install` is going to create a new folder called `node_modules`, where all the dependencies live.

 Notice that for the second package we are specifying the exact version.
 You can use the `@` symbol and then the version number.